JieJayCao/AIGC-detection-ELEC825/README.md

 ## Usage

 ### Dataset
 The dataset used in this project is from [GenImage](https://github.com/GenImage-Dataset/GenImage), a million-scale benchmark for detecting AI-generated images.
+You can get a simple sample dataset from this link [Dataset](https://github.com/GenImage-Dataset/GenImage).

 ### Training
 ```bash
 python train_ourmethod.py \
     --data_dir /path/to/train/dataset \